How Long Should Kids Brush Their Teeth?

 - Inconsistent gumline cleaning

-Dentists often see this variability show up as cavities or early gum irritation—even in families who feel confident that brushing is “covered.”
+Dentists often see this variability show up as cavities or early gum irritation, even in families who feel confident brushing is “covered.”

 The Hidden Challenge: Parents Can’t Always See the Difference

-As kids gain independence, parents usually end up choosing between:
+As kids gain independence, parents often choose between:

-Most families land somewhere in the middle—and that’s where brushing quality can quietly slip without anyone noticing.
+Most families land somewhere in the middle — where brushing quality can quietly slip without anyone noticing.

 How the Willo App Helps Parents Track Brushing